By Paul Miller

 After almost two decades in design, I have become an expert at intelligent space planning, but as the owner of a modest home, the tricks I've learned for making the most of tight spaces are particularly close to my heart.

-Below is an image of a client's modest living room before we designed it.
-In a small space it is often hard to capture the whole room without a wide angle lens, and this photo is from a series we took in the the discovery stage that was meant only for our reference.
-Nonetheless, the image shows about half the space, so it isn't hard to see that the room is modest in scale.
+Below is an image from a series we took in the the discovery stage of our client's modest living room before we designed it.
+The image shows about half the space, so it isn't hard to see that the room is modest in scale.

 At little more than two hundred square feet, both the furnished and unfurnished layouts of the room are shown below.
 The hearth is the central element and an essential rule of space planning is not to block a reasonable sightline to the focal point.